Best Databricks Engineering Companies 2026 for Product Teams and Scale-Ups

 What stack should a capable Databricks engineering team cover? +

-2026 Rankings — Final Positions and Fit Summary
+2026 Rankings: Final Positions and Fit Summary

-The Databricks partner landscape in 2026 divides between firms optimized for enterprise transformation programs and firms that deliver embedded engineering capacity for product companies and growth-stage teams.
+The Databricks specialist landscape in 2026 divides between firms optimized for enterprise transformation programs and firms that deliver embedded engineering capacity for product companies and growth-stage teams.
 These are different products, not better and worse versions of the same thing.

 Slalom at #2 is the more appropriate match for enterprise transformation programs, regardless of its lower composite score in this framework.
 Buyers outside the product-company and scale-up segment should recalibrate accordingly.